 To celebrate its 20th anniversary this year, Cambria added 20 new designs to an already expansive palette of tried-and-true favorites.
 The latest additions offer both style and function and serve as a complement to the other 180+ design options in the Cambria catalog.

-Nowhere is this truer than in Cambria’s palette of white, which has been redefined with the 20th anniversary marble alternative designs—Whitby, Malvern, Smithfield, Archdale, Hawksmoore, and Queensbury—that proves white is anything but basic.
+Nowhere is this truer than in Cambria’s palette of white, which has been redefined with the 20th anniversary marble alternative designs—Whitby, Malvern, Smithfield, Archdale, and Hawksmoore—that proves white is anything but basic.

 Read on to learn more about Cambria’s marble alternatives, why you should upgrade to quartz, and to discover why white is transformative.